Last modified on September 1st, 2018 at 3:03 am

-The word Dhanushkoti can be split into dhanush (bow) and kodi (the end) It literally means “The end of the bow” in tamil language.
-Ramayana depicts that this is the place where lord Rama pointed the end of his bow (Godhandam) and ordered his troops to built a bridge (Ram-sethu) across the sea to reach the Sri-Lanka for the rescuing of his wife Sita.
+The word Dhanushkoti can be split into Dhanush (bow) and Kodi (the end) It literally means “The end of the bow” in the Tamil language.
+Ramayana depicts that this is the place where Lord Rama pointed the end of his bow (Godhandam) and ordered his troops to build a bridge (Ram-Sethu) across the sea to reach the Sri-Lanka for the rescuing of his wife Sita.

 During the reign of Early Tamil Kingdoms (Pandya Kingdom, Chola Kingdom, Jaffna Kingdom, Sethupathi kings rule) Dhanushkodi plays the role as a Harbour city, From here the pearls (White, Black, and many more varieties), different types of Conchs, corals and lots of precious things taken from the sea were exported to Burma, China, Rome, Egypt, and lots other foreign countries.

-Dhanushkodi city plays a vital role in import export activities during the various kingdoms and also in the British rule, even in the independent India too.
+Dhanushkodi city plays a vital role in import-export activities during the various kingdoms and also in the British rule, even in independent India too.